 We have approximately 250 students in total, and currently offer four undergraduate programmes in Archaeology: Single Honours in Archaeology; Archaeology with Forensic Science; Archaeology and Anthropology; Archaeology and Ancient History.
 Archaeology and History can also be studied as part of the Flexible Combined Honours programme.
 We also offer the option of adding European Study (with a study abroad option) to your degree.

-There are currently three taught Masters programmes in Archaeology, Experimental Archaeology, Bioarchaeology (MSc).
+There are currently four taught Masters programmes in Archaeology, Experimental Archaeology, Bioarchaeology (MSc), Roman Archaeology.

 We also have many students studying for MA by Research, MPhil or PhD research degrees, in a wide variety of topics.

 We would describe our research as Evidence-Based Social Archaeology and would characterise it as follows: